sudarmani1/socialanalytics/README.md

 ##Insta Section :
 	a) Likes by day/week/month/year : Use material
     b) Followers by day/week/month/year : Use material
+	b) Track Your One Follower. ( When does that follower has new follower/following)